benvele/Windows_Server_Admin_Tools/README.md

-# AD_Admin_Tools
+# Windows_Server_Admin_Tools

-These are all tools that I have created to help manage different aspects of Windows Active Directory.
+These are all tools that I have created to help manage different aspects of Windows Server, such as AD and WSUS.
 I am slowly moving my private store of these scripts to this repo for everyone to use if they deem them helpful.

 I provide no warranty for and very rarely update these scripts.
 Feel free to copmment or add issues but I may not be able to help.